 The Michigan connection is what first drew me to his work, but the writing itself and the life he lived are what kept me reading.
 He wrote gritty yet eloquent prose.
 There was so much honesty in what he wrote.
 It was brutal truth, the kind people often don’t like to hear.
 And his lifestyle was so simple and rare compared to many authors today.

-Until the day he died—literally passing away with the pen still in his hand—he wrote with pen and paper.
+Until the day he died — literally passing away with the pen still in his hand — he wrote with pen and paper.
 There were no computers involved.
-It wasn’t about cranking out manuscripts and meeting word counts.
+It wasn’t about cranking out manuscripts and meeting word count requirements.
 Writing was an art, and he never ceased treating it that way.

-It’s a damn shame he passed away last March, because in today’s crazy world, we need more influencers like Jim Harrison to remind us what’s important in life.
+It’s a damn shame he passed away in March 2016, because in today’s crazy world we need more influencers like Jim Harrison to remind us what’s important in life.

-Read the guy’s memoir, Off to the Side.
+Read the guy’s memoir, Off to the Side, to understand the full picture of his life — in his own words.
 I highly recommend it.